Sallanches

 Sallanches (/fr/; Salenches) is a commune in the Haute-Savoie department of the Auvergne-Rhône-Alpes region of France.
 Located close to the Mont Blanc massif, many visitors pass through the town en route to well-known alpine resorts such as Chamonix, Megève and Saint-Gervais-les-Bains.
-In 2018, the commune had a population of 16,508, and its urban area had 46,128 inhabitants.
+Sallanches is the centre of an urban area with about 46,000 inhabitants.